AxonIQ/reference-guide/axon-server/performance/flow-control.md

 When streaming queries are used with Axon Server versions before 4.6.0, it will work although without the following essential features.
 Under the hood, backpressure does `Hop to Hop` signal propagation (see below) and inherits gRPC's [HTTP2-based backpressure model](https://developers.google.com/web/fundamentals/performance/http2/#flow_control).

-As a result, backpressure will not behave intuitively and will not propagate exact request signal from consumer to producer.
+As a result, backpressure will not behave intuitively and will not propagate exact request signals from consumer to producer.
-HTTP/2 and Netty flow control has internal buffers based on message size, Axon Framework and Axon Server prefetch messages into internal buffers based on message count.
+HTTP/2 and Netty flow control have internal buffers based on message size.
+In turn, Axon Framework and Axon Server prefetch messages into internal buffers based on message count.
-Result is that the producer will send number of messages until it fills all the buffers, then backpressure will kick in.
+The result is that the producer will send a number of messages until it fills all the buffers.
+Only then will backpressure kick in.

 > **Hop to hop**
 >